 S1, E1: France: Why The French Don’t Suck

 In this killer debut episode of late chef and writer Anthony Bourdain’s first TV show (followed by The Layover and Parts Unknown), Bourdain goes to Paris and gets a little wild with some of France’s most notorious liquor.
 He samples absinthe at Cantada II, an 11th arrondissement dive with a bit of a kink theme, and has some weird hallucinations while staying in the hotel room where Irish poet Oscar Wilde died.
-Available to rent or buy on Amazon (or you can watch a low-quality version here).
+Available to rent or buy on Amazon.

 The Mind of a Chef